apple/ccs-pykerberos/README.rst

 Testing
 =======

+To run the tests in the tests folder, you must have a valid Kerberos setup on the test machine.
+You can use the script .travis.sh as quick and easy way to setup a Kerberos KDC and Apache web endpoint that can be used for the tests.
+Otherwise you can also run the following to run a self contained Docker container

+.. code-block: bash

+  docker run \
+  -v $(pwd):/app \
+  -w /app \
+  -e PYENV=2.7.13 \
+  -e KERBEROS_USERNAME=administrator \
+  -e KERBEROS_PASSWORD=Password01 \
+  -e KERBEROS_REALM=example.com \
+  -e KERBEROS_PORT=80 \
+  ubuntu:16.04 \
+  /bin/bash .travis.sh

+The docker command needs to be run in the same directory as this library and you can test it with different Python versions by changing the value of the PYENV environment value set in the command.

-You must have a valid Kerberos setup on the test machine and you should ensure that you have valid Kerberos tickets for any client authentication being done (run 'klist' on the command line).
+Please have a look at testing_notes.md for more information.You must have a valid Kerberos setup on the test machine and you should ensure that you have valid Kerberos tickets for any client authentication being done (run 'klist' on the command line).
 Additionally, for the server: it must have been configured as a valid